 Board of directors’ report on internal control

-The control environment represents the basis for the internal control pertaining to financial reporting.
+The control environment represents the basis for the internal control over financial reporting.
 An important part of the control environment is that decision paths, authorities and responsibilities must be clearly defined and communicated between various levels in the organisation and that the control documents are available in the form of internal policies, handbooks, guidelines and manuals.
-Thus, a key part of the Board’s assignment is to prepare and approve a number of fundamental policies, guidelines and frameworks.
-These include the Board’s working procedures, instructions for the President, investment policies, financial policies and the insider policy.
+Thus, a key part of the Board’s work is to prepare and approve a number of fundamental policies, guidelines and frameworks.
+These include, among other things, the Board’s rules of procedure, Instructions for the President, Investment policies, Financial policies and the Insider policy.
 The aim of these policies is to create a basis for sound internal control.

-Furthermore, the Board focuses on ensuring that the organisational structure provides distinct roles, responsibilities and processes that benefit the effective management of the operation’s risks and facilitate target fulfilment.
-Part of the responsibility structure includes an obligation for the Board to evaluate the operation’s performance and results on a monthly basis, through appropriate report packages containing income statements, balance sheets, analyses of important key ratios, comments pertaining to the business status of each operation and also quarterly forecasts for future periods.
-As a contribution to strengthening the internal control, Mekonomen prepared a financial handbook that provides an overall picture of existing policies, rules and regulations and procedures within the financial area.
-This is a living document, which will be updated continuously and adapted to changes within the Mekonomen operation.
-In addition to the financial handbook, there are instructions that provide guidance for the daily work in stores and the rest of the organisation, for example, pertaining to stock taking and cash-register reconciliation, etc.
+Furthermore, the Board focuses on ensuring that the organisational structure provides distinct roles, responsibilities and processesthat benefit the effective management of the operation’s risks and facilitate goal fulfilment.
+Part of the responsibility structure includes an obligation for the Board to evaluate the operation’s performance and earnings on a regular basis, through appropriate report packages containing income statements, balance sheets, analyses of important key figures and comments pertaining to the business status of each operation.
+The Board has established an Audit Committee to assist the Board specifically in the financial reporting.
+To help strengthen the internal control, Mekonomen Group has prepared a financial handbook that provides an overall view of existing policies, rules and regulations and procedures within the financial area.
+This is a living document, which is updated regularly and adapted to internal and external changes.
+In addition to the financial handbook, there are instructions that provide guidance on daily work in branches and the rest of the organisation, for example, pertaining to stock taking and cash-register reconciliation, etc.

-Mekonomen has an internal audit department, which is an independent and objective hedging and advice unit that generates value and improves the Group’s operations.
-This is done by evaluating and proposing improvement in such areas as risk management, compliance with policies and efficiency in the internal control of financial reporting.
+In 2018, Mekonomen Group hired the auditing firm Deloitte to conduct the internal audit in the Group.
+The internal audit function as an independent and objective assurance and advisory function, which creates value and increases certainty in internal control.
+This is done by evaluating and proposing improvement in such areas as risk management, compliance with policies and efficiency in the internal control over the financial reporting.
 The function works throughout the Group.
-The Head of the internal audit reports to the Board of Directors, the CEO and CFO and informs management in each business area and other units on the results of the audits performed.
+Reporting is done to the Audit Committee, the President and the CFO and information is provided to management in each business area and other units on the results of the audits performed.

 Information and communication

 Policies and guidelines are particularly important for accurate accounting, reporting and dissemination of information.
-Within Mekonomen, policies and guidelines are continuously updated pertaining to the financial process.
-This occurs primarily within respective Group functions aimed at the various operations through e-mails, but also in connection with quarterly control meetings in which all financial managers/controllers participate.
-For communication with internal and external parties, there is a communications policy that states guidelines for conducting communication.
+Policies and guidelines on the financial process are continuously updated at Mekonomen Group.
+Such updates mainly take place in each Group function for the various operations through e-mails, but also at regular CFO meetings in which representatives from the Group finance function participate.
+For communication with internal and external parties, a communications policy is in place that states guidelines for conducting communication.
 The aim of the policy is to ensure that all information obligations are complied with in a correct and complete manner.

-The Board continuously evaluates the information submitted by Company Management and auditors.
-The CEO and CFO hold monthly reviews with individual Heads of Operations pertaining to the financial position.
-Group accounting also cooperates closely with the subsidiaries’ controllers on matters pertaining to accounts and reporting.
-The follow-up and feedbacks concerning possible deviations arising in the internal controls are a key part of the internal control work since this is an efficient manner for the company to ensure that errors are corrected and that the control is further strengthened.
+The Board evaluates the information submitted by the Group Management Team and auditors.
+In conjunction with this, the Audit Committee was responsible for the preparation of the Board’s work to quality assure the Group’s financial reporting.
+The CEO and CFO hold monthly reviews of financial position with each Head of Operations.
+Group finance function also cooperates closely with the Group company finance managers and controllers of Group companies on matters pertaining to accounting and reporting.
+The follow-up and feedback concerning possible deviations arising in the internal controls are a key part of the internal control work, since this is an efficient manner for the company to ensure that errors are corrected and that the control is further strengthened.